 Introduction

-This International Standard defines concepts in support of a generic, cross-domain model for observations, measurements and samples.
+This document defines concepts in support of a generic, cross-domain model for observations, measurements and samples.
 Concepts are taken from a variety of disciplines.
-The concepts are used within the model described in this standard in a consistent manner, but in order to achieve internal consistency, this varies from how the same concepts are used in some application domains.
+The concepts are used within the model described in this document in a consistent manner, but in order to achieve internal consistency, this varies from how the same concepts are used in some application domains.
 In order to assist in the correct application of the model across domains, this annex provides a mapping from Observations, measurements and samples (OMS) concepts to those used within some domains.

 Earth Observations (EO)